 Not by talking about pink cars, of course.
 Not by writing blog posts about the best way a woman can fix her makeup by using the rearview mirror.

 Actually, here’s a very illustrating 1964 Studebaker’s manual for women drivers which pretty much shows everything you should never do.
 Half a century has passed, but the attitude hasn’t changed enough, don’t you agree?
-These days women don’t drive just because groceries won’t buy themselves, nor children pick themselves up from school, as it was back in 1950’s.
+These days women don’t drive just because groceries won’t buy themselves, nor because won’t children pick themselves up from school, as it was back in 1950’s.
 They drive for a variety of reasons.
 Some of them just like it.
 Others drive out of necessity.
 It’s even safe to assume that many of them don’t drive as much as they’d like to because society has persuaded them that they lack the talent for spatial orientation.

-The answer to the question how can you make your automotive business more appealing to women is, of course, hidden in marketing.
+The answer to the question how you can make your automotive business more appealing to women is, of course, hidden in marketing.
 Marketing can translate your wrenches and wheels into human language, and your business into a story.
 This story shouldn’t be limited to a certain group of people.
 Especially where vehicles are involved.
 Today pretty much everybody owns and operates one.

 Marketing can help you communicate your message to the widest possible audience.
 Even (and especially) those who have been neglected historically.

 For starters, don’t hesitate to ask for some feedback from your female customers.
-A questionnaire could help, and the info it gathers would provide you with a new direction for your strategy.
-Social media campaigns oriented toward women could shatter their anxiety and assure them they are welcome to your shop.
+A questionnaire could help, and the info it gathers would provide you with a new direction for your marketing strategy.
+Social media campaigns oriented toward women could shatter their anxiety and assure them they are welcome in your shop.
 (Just be sure not to address them as the fairer sex.)
 Get over the bad trends that society has laid upon us all.

 In our previous blog post, we talked about beating the competition.
 This one was about exceeding your own industry’s limits.